funcool/decimal/CONTRIBUTING.md

 # Contributed Code #

-In order to keep *beicon* completely free and unencumbered by copyright, all new contributors to the *beicon* code base are asked to dedicate their contributions to the public domain.
-If you want to send a patch or enhancement for possible inclusion in the *beicon* source tree, please accompany the patch with the following
+In order to keep *decimal* completely free and unencumbered by copyright, all new contributors to the *decimal* code base are asked to dedicate their contributions to the public domain.
+If you want to send a patch or enhancement for possible inclusion in the *decimal* source tree, please accompany the patch with the following
 statement:

     The author or authors of this code dedicate any and all copyright interest